-Student:

-Student Contact Number:

-Student Email:

-Semester:

-Practicum Organization:

-Practicum Organization Physical Address:

-City:

-State:

-Zip Code:

-Field Supervisor (MSW) or Task Instructor:

-Field Supervisor Contact Number:

-Field Supervisor Email:

-Field Practicum Schedule

-Monday

-Tuesday

-Wednesday

-Thursday

-Friday

-Supervision Day and Time:
+Student: Student Contact Number: Student Email: Semester: Practicum Organization: Practicum Organization Physical Address: City: State: Zip Code: Field Supervisor (MSW) or Task Instructor: Field Supervisor Contact Number: Field Supervisor Email: Field Practicum Schedule Monday Tuesday Wednesday Thursday Friday Supervision Day and Time:

+Instructions for Completion

-This Learning Contract and Performance Tolluation form serves as the guiding document for social work students in the field.
-Students are Field Supervisors should work together to develop this document and review it throughout the somester.
+This Learning Contract and Performance T aluation form serves as the guiding document for social work students in the field.
+Students are Field Supervisors should work together to develop this document and review it throughout the sumester.
 Students are responsible for scheduling time for this process with their Field Supervisor.
-Students are also responsible for composing a draft, making revisions and submitting three times over the semester.
+Student, are also responsible for composing a draft, making revisions and submitting three times over the semester.

-Competencies- The Council on Council work Education has developed a list of nine competencies, which describe what students should a chieve through their social work education.
+Competencies- The Council on Collaborate Education has developed a list of nine competencies, which describe what students should achieve through their social work education.
 Behaviors- Each competency is demonstrated by observable behaviors.
-Dimensions of Learning- Students develop knowledge, values, skills, and cognitive and affective processes (e.g. critical thinking, judgements, reactions to people or situations)
+Dimensions of Learning- Students develop knowledge, values, skills, and cognime and affective processes (e.g. critical thinking, judgements, reactions to people or situations)